magento/merchdocs/src/system/catalog-sync.md

 Field|Description
 ID | Unique identifier of the product
 Name | Storefront name of the product
-Last Exported | Date the product was last successfully exported from your catalog Last Modified | Date the product was last modified in your catalog Type | Identifies the product type, such as simple, configurable, downloadable, and so on SKU |
+Type | Identifies the product type, such as simple, configurable, downloadable, and so on Last Exported | Date the product was last successfully exported from your catalog Last Modified | Date the product was last modified in your catalog Attribute Set |
+SKU |
 Price |
+Quantity |
+Salable Quantity |
 Visibility | Indicates if it's browsable via the catalog or accessible via search

 ## Resolve catalog sync issues {#resolvesync}